acz1992/project_library/README.md

 To do:

--fix form remembering text from last time
+First Iteration - COMPLETED
--fix positioning of .book-container
+Second Iteration:
--add backend so library stored locally
+-Add backend so library stored locally

 Completed:
 -Set out and style page structure